spine-tools/SpineOpt.jl/docs/src/tutorial/reserves.md

 - Select *upward\_reserve\_group* in the *Object tree*.

-- In the *Object parameter* table, select the *balance\_type* parameter and the *Base* alternative, and enter the value *balance\_type\_none* as seen in the image below.
+- In the *Object parameter* table, select the *node\_type* parameter and the *Base* alternative, and enter the value *no\_balance* as seen in the image below.
 This will establish that there is no need to create an extra balance between the members of the group.

 ![image](figs_reserves/reserves_tutorial_reserve_group_parameters.png)